leen-neel/Practical-12th/README.md

 # To the people who are here to copy

-Files named after number corresponding to the question number provided by the school.
+Files are named after the corresponding number of the question.

 For example:
 `One.java` contains answer to question number 1.